 Student Success Guide

 This guide was created for new students to UALR to help them locate much of the information that they will need.
-For more information, visit the Link for the Student Success Guide.
+For more information, visit the Student Success Guide.

 UALR will assist veterans and dependents with the filing of required documents for educational benefits with the Veterans Administration.
-To see a complete list of services available to veterans and military personnel at UALR, visit the Link for Veterans Admissions.
+To see a complete list of services available to veterans and military personnel at UALR, visit the Office of Military Student Success.

 Websites featuring Information Quality